NANDerthal/ochre-docs/index.rst

-..
-Ochre documentation master file, created by sphinx-quickstart on Thu Jul 14 16:04:26 2016.
+.. ochre documentation master file, created by sphinx-quickstart on Thu Jul 14 16:04:26 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ochre's documentation!
+Welcome to ochre's documentation!
 =================================

 Contents: